by Sebastian R. Fama

 The word Purgatory does not appear in Scripture.
-However, we do find it described there.
-The Church chose this word because it is descriptive of what takes place there.
+However, we do find evidence of Purgatory's existence.
+The word Purgatory comes from the Latin purgare and simply means; to make clean or to purify.
 In Purgatory a soul is purged of all impurities, impurities such as unrepented venial sins and any temporal punishment due for past sins.
-While the concept may seem foreign to some, evidence for it can be found in the pages of Scripture.

 Temporal punishment is a debt to God which remains even after our sins are forgiven.
 The Old Testament shows us at least two examples.
 The first is when Moses and Aaron are not allowed to enter the Promised Land because of their sin (Numbers 20:12).
 The second is when David commits murder and adultery.
 David tried to hide his sin but is called out by the prophet Nathan.
 David repents but that is not the end of the story: